Mile Repeats Made Simple: The Key Workout to Get Faster at Any Distance

 Mile repeats can help condition your body to nail your intended race pace despite nerves, competition, and other distractors come race day.

-Simply run your repeats at race pace to help lock in the feeling of this pace.
+Simply run your miles at race pace to help lock in the feeling.
 The number of reps you should do and the rest periods will depend on your race distance and where you are in your training program.

 The shorter your race, the fewer reps you should do because a mile is a greater portion of your race.